Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Cajeput oil is a type of essential oil extracted from the leaves of the cajuput tree.
 When pressed and distilled, the leaves of this tree produce 100% natural oil, called cajuput essential oil or cajuput oil.
 My husband's parents have been in the cajuput essential oil distillation business for a long time, but they are now old, and production is limited to small-scale furnaces.
 So, my husband and I decided to learn the trade and do it more systematically," said Ms. Huong.

-Working as a worker and starting a business - Photo 1.
+Working as a factory worker while starting a business - Photo 1.

-Ms. Tran Thi Thu Huong (left) introduces her products
+Ms. Tran Thi Thu Huong (on the left) introduces her products.

-Currently, Ms. Huong is both a garment worker and a businesswoman.
-During the day, she works at the company, and in the evening, she packs goods and interacts with customers on social media platforms.
+Currently, Ms. Huong works as both a garment factory worker and a businesswoman.
+During the day, she works at the factory, and in the evening, she takes the time to pack orders and interact with customers on social media platforms.

 "When I started my business, I was also pregnant.
 Because I understood the psychology of mothers who want to find safe and benign products for their children, I was determined to make products with the heart of a mother.
 I personally think that I have to proactively search, study, and invest in another job so that when I am no longer a worker, I can still be financially independent," Ms. Huong shared.

-Ms. Thu Huong said that the biggest difficulty when starting a business was finding raw materials.
-Natural cajuput leaves were becoming increasingly rare, so she and her husband had to travel far and wide to find cajuput trees in the forest, collect seeds, and bring them back to grow on their land.
+Ms. Thu Huong said that the biggest challenge when starting the business was finding raw materials.
+Natural melaleuca leaves were becoming increasingly scarce, so she and her husband had to travel deep into the forest to find melaleuca trees, collect the seeds, and bring them back to plant on their land.

-After each leaf cutting, the couple planted a new crop, adjusting so that after about 3 - 3.5 months, they would have raw materials to cook the next batch.
-Gradually, the couple took the initiative in the raw material area.
-The distillation equipment was also a challenge.
-At first, the furnace was old, the pot was small, and the oil output was not much.
+After each harvest, the couple would plant a new crop, adjusting the planting schedule so that after about 3 to 3.5 months they would have the raw materials for the next batch.
+Gradually, they became self-sufficient in their raw material supply.
+Distillation equipment was also a challenge.
+Initially, the old furnace and small stills didn't yield much oil.

-Working as a worker and starting a business - Photo 2.
+Working as a factory worker while starting a business - Photo 2.

 Melaleuca tree raw material area

-Ms. Huong said: "Although we learned the trade very carefully, the first batches of cooking produced very little oil.
-But then my husband and I learned from our experiences, adjusted the technique, improved the cooking pot, and now we cook an average of 1 ton of leaves every day to produce 2 liters of essential oil."
+Ms. Huong recounted: "Although we learned the trade very carefully, the first batches yielded very little oil.
+But then my husband and I learned from experience, adjusted our techniques, and improved the cooking pot.
+Now, on average, we can produce 2 liters of essential oil from 1 ton of leaves per day."

 Currently, her husband is in charge of the technical part of cooking, while Thu Huong is in charge of oil refining, packaging, marketing, sales, and brand building.
 The process of distilling cajuput essential oil requires patience and meticulousness, going through many stages from selecting raw materials, preparing, cooking, to filtering and bottling.

-After harvesting, cajuput leaves are carefully selected and put into a pot with water in a ratio of 1:2 (1 water - 2 leaves), boiled continuously for about 5 - 6 hours, with a heat level that is not too high or too low.
-Because if the heat is too high or too low, it will affect the quality of cajuput essential oil.
+After harvesting, the melaleuca leaves are carefully selected and placed in a pot with water in a ratio of 1:2 (1 part water to 2 parts leaves).
+The mixture is then boiled continuously for about 5-6 hours over a moderate heat, neither too high nor too low.
+Excessive heat or low heat will affect the quality of the melaleuca essential oil.

-The steam rises, carrying essential oils, passing through a cold environment and condensing into droplets.
-On average, 1 ton of leaves can be distilled to produce 2 liters of finished essential oil.
-The average selling price is from 800,000 VND to 1 million VND/liter.
+The steam carries the essential oil, and as it passes through the cold environment, it condenses into droplets.
+On average, 1 ton of leaves yields 2 liters of finished essential oil through distillation.
+The average selling price ranges from 800,000 to 1,000,000 VND per liter.

-Currently, the product is bottled in many capacities (10ml, 30ml, 50ml and 100ml) to suit the needs of each customer.
-Ms. Huong also focuses on improving the packaging, designing the brand to be both eye-catching and rustic, close.
+Currently, the product is bottled in various sizes (10ml, 30ml, 50ml, and 100ml) to suit the needs of different customer groups.
+Ms. Huong also focuses on improving the packaging and designing labels that are both eye-catching and have a simple, approachable feel.

-Working as a worker and starting a business - Photo 3.
+Working as a factory worker while starting a business - Photo 3.

-"I pursue this career not only to make money but also because of the pride of preserving the traditional profession of my hometown and family," said Ms. Huong.
+"I pursued this profession not only for economic reasons but also out of pride in preserving the traditional craft of my hometown and family," Ms. Huong said.

-Ms. Thu Huong has actively learned and participated in programs to support women in starting a business.
-In 2023, her project participated in a district-level startup competition and won third prize.
-In 2025, when competing at the provincial level, she excellently won first prize.
+Ms. Thu Huong actively learned and participated in programs supporting women's entrepreneurship.
+In 2023, her project participated in a district-level entrepreneurship competition and won third prize.
+In 2025, when competing at the provincial level, she excelled and won first prize.

-"Through each competition, I learn more knowledge and experience from the comments of the judges and experts to perfect my product.
-The important thing is to introduce my product to many people," Ms. Huong confided.
+"Through each competition, I learn more knowledge and gain experience from the feedback of the judges and experts to improve my product.
+Most importantly, I get to introduce my product to more people," Huong shared.

 In early 2025, "Gai Chien cajuput essential oil" was certified as a 3-star OCOP product.
 This was a turning point, recognizing the persistent efforts of Ms. Huong and her husband.
 To expand the output of her products, Ms. Huong marketed the products to pharmacies and chain stores selling products for mothers and babies to put the products on the shelves, while maintaining retail channels through social networks.

-Starting her business while working as a worker, step by step building her brand, Ms. Tran Thi Thu Huong's journey is a persistent effort to spread the scent of cajeput oil everywhere.
+Starting her business while working as a factory worker and gradually building her brand, Tran Thi Thu Huong's journey is a persistent effort to spread the fragrance of cajeput oil far and wide.

 Source: https://phunuvietnam.vn/vua-lam-cong-nhan-vua-khoi-nghiep-20250815192417066.htm